 Day 11: Drive home.

-Check out my YouTube video on this amazing road trip!
+↓ Check out my YouTube video below on this amazing road trip!

 You’ll want to stay the night in Portland, and plan your arrival so that you have time to see three lighthouses: Portland Head Light, Bug Light and Spring Point Ledge Light, all of which are within a 15-minute drive from one another.

 Portland Head Lighthouse is the oldest lighthouse in Maine, and is definitely a must-see during your Maine lighthouse driving tour.
 The surrounding area with the rocky cliffs and stunning scenery will make for some amazing pictures, and the grounds are free to walk around.
-I would budget 1-2 hours here.
+I would budget around 1 hour here.

 Bug Light is a really unique and ornate lighthouse that you likely won’t see anywhere else.
 It was actually inspired by Greek architecture, so this is a great one to stop by and see in person.
 It’s situated in a little park where you can linger and enjoy the scenery.